|Of Time and Trouble

 "Care," said the philosopher, "is an abstract concept of another age, now considered fussiness and best avoided.
 Moreover," he added with considerable animation, "we live in an age of electronic devices and gadgets, machines and robots; and young people, who are as greedy and bad as our worst ancestors, only care about themselves."
 His animation, I thought, now bordered on anger with his final statement.

-The air stirred, and suddenly a puffy white cloud, pure as can be imagined in a powdery blue sky, appeared over the mountain; then all at once some kind of folksy Master stood before us.
+The air stirred, and suddenly a puffy white cloud, pure as can be imagined in a powdery blue sky, appeared over the mountains; then all at once some kind of folksy Master stood before us.
 He looked like some kind of cowboy genie whose brain was stuffed with knowledge and experience.
-He said his name was Merle and he used to be a singer but had recently moved to a higher "bunk."
+He said his name was Merle and he used to be a country singer but had recently moved to a higher "bunk."
 He chuckled.

 "Gather round, boys," said the Master.
 "While conceding your various truths, consider this: The single syllable of a lullaby—lull-a-by, lull-a-by—and the driest of dry rhymes—'death' and 'breath'—

 can have the reality and the impact of an avalanche; and the chance observation of the pantomime of lovers loving can turn your heart and make it flutter.
-Small acts of grace may be the hugest.
+Small acts of grace may be the greatest.
 In short, things still do matter in this 'careless' world you describe."